How to Create a Proof of Concept for an App: A Non-Technical Founder's Guide

 - Social features

-- Integrations with every possible platform
+- Integrations with every platform

-- A mobile app AND a web app
+- Mobile app AND web app

 Step 3: Research the Competitive Landscape